wearebraid/vueformulate.com/docs/changelog/README.md

   - Adds a new `validationNameStrategy` global option that allows you to declare the priority of props that are used in validation messages as the `name`.
   - Adds a new `slotComponent` `buttonContent` to allow the internal replacement of all button's `#default` slot.
   - Adds new `@repeatableAdded` and `@repeatableRemoved` events to `group` types.
+  - Adds a new `rules` (validation rules) property to the input context object.
+Especially useful for use in slots for doing things like adding an asterisk to the label of a field with the `required` validation rule.

 - Bug fixes 🐛:
   - Fixes an issue where `file` and `image` type inputs could submit old data after an input had been cleared.